Frequently Asked Questions

 The ECDIS is a powerful onboard navigational tool that uses official Electronic Navigational Charts (ENCs).
 For a system to be certified as "ECDIS compliant" it must be tested and approved by an independent authority.

-When you purchase a CHS Digital Charts CD, the End User License Agreement (EULA) is valid for one year from the date of purchase and entitles you to receive free updates and free new editions for one year from the date of purchase.
+When you purchase a CHS Digital Charts CD, the End User License Agreement (EULA) is valid for two years from the date of purchase and entitles you to receive free updates and free new editions for two years from the date of purchase.
 Your product must be registered to receive updates.
 Registration is also required to allow you to decrypt and use your product.

-After your one-year license expires, if you wish to continue to receive chart updates as well as new charts and new editions, you must purchase a new license.
+After your two-year license expires, if you wish to continue to receive chart updates as well as new charts and new editions, you must purchase a new license.

 You will have to purchase a new CD from an authorized CHS dealer.
 Please see the list of digital chart dealers.

-When you purchase a CHS digital charts CD, you will have a licence for the installation, registration, decryption and use of the charts by you on your own primary device or computer, plus installation of one backup on another device owned by you.
-In the case of Electronic Navigational Charts (ENCs) you may use up to five copies of an ENC on one ship.
+When you purchase Canadian Hydrographic Service Digital Charts®, you will have a licence for the installation, registration, decryption and use of the Raster Navigational Charts (RNC) by you on your own primary device or computer, plus installation of one backup on another device owned by you.
+In the case of Electronic Navigational Charts (ENC) you may use up to nine copies of each ENC on one ship, plus one backup.